-Druid – priest of the wild; wielder of powerful natural magic.
-They have a toughness of 5 (T5); use medium-weight weapons & below (no axes); use medium-weight armor & below (no metal armors); and gain +1 power point and +2 magic points.
+Druid – a priest of the wild, and user of mighty natural magic.
+The druid has a toughness of 5 (T5); uses medium-weight weapons & below (no axes); uses medium-weight armor & below (no metal armors); and gain +1 power point and +2 magic points.
 Druids begin with three class abilities:

-Wild growth – animal form grows to a large size; gain +2 hit points and +1 attack bonus for 1d10 + your level rounds.
+- Wild growth – animal form grows to a large size; gain +2 hit points and +1 attack bonus for 1d10 + your level rounds (or hours when out of combat).
 Cost: 2 power points.

-Rogue – prince of outlaws; quick thinking and fast acting.
-They have a toughness of 6 (T6); use medium-weight weapons & below; use lightweight armor only; and gain +1 hit point and +2 power points.
+Rogue – a quick and sly jack-of-all-trades, often styled as an outlaw or brigand.
+The rogue has a toughness of 6 (T6); uses medium-weight weapons & below; uses lightweight armor only; and gains +1 hit point and +2 power points.
 Rogues begin with three class abilities:

-Feint – if an attack fails, attempt again; the target suffers -1 toughness.
+- Feint – if an attack fails, attempt the attack again (on the same combat turn); the target suffers -1 toughness.
 Cost: 2 power points.

-Warrior – master of combat and arms; mighty and commanding.
-They have a toughness of 7 (T7); use heavyweight weapons & below; use heavyweight armor & below; and gain +2 hit points and +1 power point.
+Warrior – a master of combat and arms, and an expert of blade and bow alike.
+The warrior has a toughness of 7 (T7); uses heavyweight weapons & below; uses heavyweight armor & below; and gains +2 hit points and +1 power point.
 Warriors begin with three class abilities:

-Power strike – increase the damage of your successful attack.
+- Power strike – increase the damage of your attack (must be declared prior to conducting the attack roll).
 Cost: 1 power point per 1 point of damage increased.

-Wizard – student of the magical arts; wise and cunning.
-They have a toughness of 5 (T5); use lightweight weapons only; use featherweight armor only; and gain +3 magic points.
+Wizard – a wise, cunning, and powerful student of the magical arts.
+The wizard has a toughness of 5 (T5); uses lightweight weapons only; uses featherweight armor only; and gains +3 magic points.
 Wizards begin with three class abilities:

 Aspect – consciousness and charisma; used as a bonus during things like persuasion, detecting intentions, or intimidation.
 Additionally, aspect is used as a bonus when casting natural magic spells.